 The local existence theory for strong solutions of the Euler equation is very well established, including local existence, uniqueness, and continuous dependence on initial data, but the question of finite-time blowup remains largely open in three dimensions.
 Somewhat counter-intuitively, both the strongest blowup result and the strongest global regularity result known for three dimensional solutions of the Euler equation on the whole space come in the axisymmetric, swirl-free geometry.
 The foundational work of Ukhovskii and Yudovich \cite{Yudovich} in the 1960s showed that sufficiently smooth solutions of the Euler equation must exist globally-in-time in this geometry.
 Very recently, Elgindi \cite{Elgindi} and Elgindi, Ghoul, and Masmoudi \cite{ElgindiGhoulMasmoudi}, proved that there are axisymmetric, swirl-free, $C^{1,\alpha}$ solutions of the incompressible Euler equation that blowup in finite-time.
+Elgindi and Pasqualotto further generalized this result to include a blowup that is not at the origin, and therefore not at a stagnation point \cite{ElgindiPasqualotto}.
 These recent results are the only finite-time blowup results for strong solutions of the Euler equation on the whole space; although in the case of domains with a boundary, there are other blowup results involving finite-time singularity formation at the boundary \cites{ElgindiJeongCorners,ChenHouA,ChenHouB}.
-It should be pointed out that while the blowup solutions constructed by Elgindi may not be smooth, nonetheless, they are in a class where there is strong local wellposedness, including local existence and continuous dependence on the initial data.
+It should be pointed out that while the blowup solutions constructed by Elgindi may not be smooth, they are nonetheless in a class where there is strong local wellposedness, including local existence and continuous dependence on the initial data.

 Axisymmetric, swirl-free solutions of the Euler equation are completely determined by a scalar vorticity $\omega_\theta$, where

 This scalar vorticity satisfies the evolution equation